 D — Wi-Fi Access point/Extender Mode

-In other models, the modes of operation are selected in the web interface on the 'General system settings' page.
+In other models, the operating modes are selected in the web interface on the 'General system settings' page.
 Click on 'Change operating mode'.

 On the 'Change operating mode' page that appears, you can switch your router to one of the additional modes to use it to extend your existing wireless network or to connect non-Wi-Fi network devices to it.